schwamster/health-check-middleware/README.md

 * Message: Message to display on when the healthcheck enpoint is called.
 Default: "it is alive"
 * Path: Path of the Endpoint (needs to start with "/").
 Default: /healthcheck
-* AddVersion (Default false): If the Version of the entry assembly should be part of the healthcheck response.
-Response will then change from a simple string to a json obj with two properties: message, version
+* App: Add the name of the application, if nothing is set the Assembly.GetName().Name will be used

 ## Build and Publish